kanaka/wam/README.md

 Current functionality:

 - Processes wam syntax into standard wat syntax support.
-- Automatically adds memory and memoryBase definitions if they aren't already defined or imported.
-Memory size defaults to 256 but can be changed via --memorySize command line parameter.
+- Automatically adds `memory` and `memoryBase` definitions if they aren't already defined or imported.
+Memory size defaults to 256 but can be changed via `--memorySize` command line parameter.
 - Supports combining multiple modules into a single module.
 - Retains whitespace and comments from original wam file(s).
-- Implemented as a small JavaScript/Node program that should be fairly easy to extend with additional macro definitions.
+- Implemented as a small JavaScript/Node program that can be fairly easy extended with additional macro definitions.

 Future functionality:

 - Support user-defined `(data ...)` sections.
 You can currently accomplish approximately the same thing with the `STATIC\_ARRAY` or `STRING` macros in your code.
-- Add elif construct
+- Add an elif construct (complex conditionals currently are become highly indented and hard to read)
-- Allow bare names for global variables by implementing some limited lexical scope.
+- Allow bare names for global variables in addition to locals by implementing some limited lexical scope.
-- Resolving/linking of imports and exports across multiple files.
+- Proper resolving/linking/checking of imports and exports when multiple files are specified.

 ## Example